Rio de Janeiro: Tourism

 Rio de Janeiro is Brazil's primary tourist attraction and resort.
-It receives the most visitors per year of any city in South America with 2.82 million international tourists a year.
+It receives the most visitors per year of any city in South America, with 2.82 million international tourists a year.

 Attractions in the city include approximately 80 kilometers of beaches, Corcovado and Sugarloaf mountains, and the Maracanã Stadium.
-While the city had in past had a thriving tourism sector, the industry entered a decline in the last quarter of the 20th century.
-Annual international airport arrivals dropped from 621,000 to 378,000 and average hotel occupancy dropped to 50% between 1985 and 1993.
+While the city had in the past had a thriving tourism sector, the industry entered a decline in the last quarter of the 20th century.
+Annual international airport arrivals dropped from 621,000 to 378,000, and average hotel occupancy dropped to 50% between 1985 and 1993.
 The fact that Brasília replaced Rio de Janeiro as the Brazilian capital in 1960 and that São Paulo replaced Rio as the country's commercial, financial and main cultural center during the mid-20th century, has also been cited as a leading cause of the decline.

 Rio de Janeiro's government has since undertaken to modernize the city's economy, reduce its chronic social inequalities, and improve its commercial standing as part of an initiative for the regeneration of the tourism industry.

-Rio de Janeiro is an international hub of highly active and diverse nightlife with bars, dance bars and nightclubs staying open well past midnight.
-The city is an important global LGBTQ destination, with 1 million LGBT tourists visiting each year.
+Rio de Janeiro is an international hub of active and diverse nightlife with bars, dance bars and nightclubs staying open well past midnight.
+The city is a global LGBTQ destination, with 1 million LGBT tourists visiting each year.

 Farme de Amoedo Street (Rua Farme de Amoedo) is located in Ipanema.
 The street and the nearby beach are popular in the LGBTQ community.